-In the United States alone, there are nearly 1 million restaurants, each trying hard to differentiate itself from the next.
-Not an easy task.
-In fact, there are so many considerations when it comes to launching a new concept—from branding (your biggest concern) right on down to the silverware.
-And believe it or not, there are million-dollar corporations just winging it, wanting to build first and ask questions later.
-Bad idea.
-Here, a few proven restaurant design methodologies relevant both for the mom-and-pop start-up as well as the multi-national mega chain pursuing renovations and growth.
+In the United States alone, there are nearly one million restaurants, each trying hard to differentiate itself from the next.
+It’s not an easy task.
+In fact, there are so many restaurant design tips to consider when it comes to launching a new concept—from branding (your biggest concern) down to the silverware.

-The overall process of restaurant design, remodeling, planning, etc. is often referred to as the discipline of “Restaurant Concept Development.”
+The overall process for designing a restaurant, remodeling, planning, etc. is often referred to as the discipline of “Restaurant Concept Development.”
 If you’re creating a new prototype, think of it as creating a new concept – concept development.

 Restaurant concept development involves restaurant design, but also includes market and competitive research, emerging and fading trends, financial modeling and what-if scenarios, branding and brand evolution, supply chain issues, and potentially even brand portfolio management (for hospitality enterprises with multiple brands in a family that must articulate).
-Simply put, it involves a variety of people, not just interior designers and architects.
+Simply put, design considerations involve a variety of people, not just interior designers and architects.

 Starbucks has spent hundreds of millions of dollars to perfect what we see today in its latest restaurant prototype.
 It’s wishful thinking to think it could be duplicated for the cost of what you could build a single unit today.
 But many companies think this way.
 To be successful, you must consider the “soft” costs of development.
 Mega chains, like Darden, can afford seven-figure salaried executive vice presidents and teams of hundreds working on a new concept.
 It’s believed well over $10m (“soft” costs) was spent developing just the prototype plans for its heralded Season’s 52 concept.
 Darden is the world’s most successful casual dining restaurant chain, so it’s fair to think they weren’t just burning money with their investment.